 And that’s barely a start.

-While everyone is subject to failings and mistakes in the workplace, when women in high places fail in the public eye, it’s viewed as a harder fall— a reason why women shouldn’t lead—with more intense media scrutiny and criticism.
-Yep, it’s been proven.
-There’s a nice double standard for you.
+While everyone is subject to failings and mistakes in the workplace, when women in high places fail in the public eye, it’s perceived as a harder fall—viewed as a reason women shouldn’t lead—with more intense media scrutiny and criticism.

 Women of Color in Tech

-For other marginalized groups, problems only seem to amplify, especially with both gender and race discrimination concerns intensifying underrepresentation.
-Perhaps more than gender, race is a huge concern for women in tech.
+For marginalized groups, prejudice can amplify underrepresentation.
+Perhaps more than gender bias, racial discrimination is a critical concern for women in tech.

-In 2013, women of black, Hispanic, and Native American descent made up 18 percent of the college-aged population, yet they only earned 6 percent of computing degrees and 3 percent of engineering degrees.
+In 2013, Black, Hispanic, and Native American women made up 18% of the college-aged population, yet they only earned 6% of computing degrees and 3% of engineering degrees.

 Queer Women in Tech